-As part of the Oregon Pollinator Protection Alliance, NCAP is supporting a bill that will make a difference for pollinators, people and salmon!
-HB 3058 and SB 853 would both ban chlorpyrifos (Lorsban) and restrict the sale of neonicotinoids to licensed applicators.
-Chlorpyrifos is highly toxic to farm workers, children and salmon.
+As part of the Oregon Pollinator Protection Alliance, NCAP supported a bill that would have made a difference for pollinators, people and salmon!
+HB 3058 and SB 853 aimed to ban chlorpyrifos (Lorsban) and restrict the sale of neonicotinoids to licensed applicators.
+Chlorpyrifos is highly toxic to farmworkers, children and salmon.
 Neonicotinoids are toxic at extremely low levels to bees, and persist in the environment.

 NCAP attended a lobby day on March 11 to meet with legislators about the bills and urge their support.
 NCAP and a host of other organizations and advocates testified at a committee hearing in Salem on Tuesday, March 26.

 Adequate Staffing for Immigrant Worker Programs (Washington)

-As a member of the Farm Worker Coalition of Washington, we are submitting comments in support of HB 1398.
-We have witnessed how the growth of the H2A program has impacted local farm worker communities, and we support policies that protect workers and bring dignity to working families.
+As a member of the Farm Worker Coalition of Washington, we submitted comments in support of HB 1398.
+We have witnessed how the growth of the H2A program has impacted local farmworker communities, and we support policies that protect workers and bring dignity to working families.
 Socially just worker protection regulation is a basic element of agricultural sustainability, along with environmental stewardship and economic viability.
 With these values in mind, we signed on to the National Sustainable Agriculture Coalition (NSAC) Principles on Immigration Reform in 2013 and continue to support protections for workers and their families.